ALL THE BEAUTIFUL PEOPLE WE ONCE KNEW

 Facing pressure to step out of his mentor’s shadow, a floundering lawyer takes on the dangerous case of an unhinged soldier suffering from PTSD.

-Still mourning his failed marriage, Stephen Harker repeatedly falls short of expectations at work and confronts looming moral crises.
-We open with a theatrical courtroom performance by Harker’s mentor, the bombastic Robert Fleeger, doing what he does best — defending the indefensible.
-Harker, the consummate wingman, supports Fleeger with drum-tight legal work.
+We open with a theatrical courtroom performance by Harker’s mentor, the bombastic Robert Fleeger doing what he does best-- defending the indefensible.
+Harker supports Fleeger with drum-tight legal work, but fails to build his own client base.

 When the firm’s senior partner notifies Harker that he's on the chopping block, Fleeger gifts Harker a high-profile lawsuit filed by Lt.
-Major Thomas McAdoo against the firm's top client, multi-national insurance giant Worldscore.
-McAdoo claims his employment in Afghanistan caused his PTSD.
-The claim gains traction, threatening to expose Worldscore to an onslaught of PTSD claims by former military contractors.
+Major Thomas McAdoo, also black, against the firm's top client, multi-national insurance giant Worldscore.
+McAdoo's claim that his employment in Afghanistan caused his PTSD gains traction, threatening to expose Worldscore to an onslaught of PTSD claims by former military contractors.

-When Fleeger goes AWOL after a drunken encounter with his provocative ex-wife, Kath, Harker unravels – his initial fear of McAdoo rapidly devolves into an obsession that leads him to pursue a man we soon realize is quite dangerous.
+When Fleeger goes AWOL after a drunken encounter with his provocative ex-wife, Harker unravels – his initial fixation on McAdoo rapidly devolves into an obsession that leads him to pursue a man we soon realize is quite dangerous.

 Shooting in Spring, 2018.